 In 370 mode, virtual storage is composed of virtual address space and real address space.
-You specify the size of the virtual address space in the VSIZE operand of the VSTAB generation macro.
 The size of the real address space is determined automatically when you execute the Initial Program Load (IPL) program.
+You may leave it up to the system to calculate the size of the virtual address space.
+Depending on the chosen supervisor options, the system will establish a sufficiently large default size.
+At the time of IPL, you may override that value when the system prompts you for the specification of VSIZE.
 The value you specify for VSIZE is equal to the sum of the virtual address space allocated to the defined partitions and the size of the shared virtual area.

-The value specified for VSIZE cannot be changed without a new supervisor generation.
 The maximum size of virtual storage is 16M (16,777,216) bytes.
 The maximum value you can specify for VSIZE is 16M minus the size of the real address space.
-The value you specify for VSIZE must be equal to or greater than 704K bytes (the minimum for a two partition system).

-The value you specify for VSIZE is used by DOS/VSE to determine the size of the page data set.
-Refer to Defining the Page Data Set later in this section.
+The defined virtual storage size is used by VSE/Advanced Functions to determine the size of the page data set.

-The Shared Virtual Area.
+The Shared Virtual Area